* Was appointed U.S. Secretary of Housing and Urban Development by President Biden in 2021

 Marcia L. Fudge was born on October 29, 1952 in Cleveland, Ohio.
 She earned a BS in Business Administration from Ohio State University in 1975, and a JD from the Cleveland Marshall College of Law in 1983.
 Prior to entering politics, she worked variously as a law clerk, an attorney, an auditor for the Cuyahoga County (Ohio) Estate Tax Department, and a director of that same county’s Personal Property Tax Department.

 Fudge served as chief-of-staff for U.S. Representative Stephanie Tubbs Jones (Democrat, Ohio) from 1999-2001, and as mayor of Warrensville Heights—a mostly African-American suburb of Cleveland—from January 2000 until November 18, 2008.
-On that latter date, Fudge won a special congressional election to fill the vacancy created by the recent death of Rep. Tubbs Jones, and she has held that seat ever since.
-Fudge is a member of both the Congressional Black Caucus (which she chaired from 2013-15) and the Congressional Progressive Caucus.
+On that latter date, Fudge won a special congressional election to fill the vacancy created by the recent death of Rep. Tubbs Jones, and she held that seat until 2021, when President Joe Biden appointed her as Secretary of Housing and Urban Development.
+During her years in Congress, Fudge was a member of both the Congressional Black Caucus (which she chaired from 2013-15) and the Congressional Progressive Caucus.

 Viewing the United States as a country awash in racism and sexism, Fudge is not averse to portraying her political and ideological opponents as bigots and misogynists.
 In November 2012, for instance, she reacted indignantly when Senator John McCain and other Republicans asserted that America’s United Nations Ambassador, Susan Rice (an African-American), was “incompetent” for having knowingly and repeatedly mischaracterized the details surrounding the September 11, 2012 Islamic terrorist attacks against a U.S. diplomatic mission in Benghazi.
 “It is a shame that anytime something goes wrong, they pick on women and minorities,” Fudge told reporters at a Capitol Hill news conference.
 The comments by McCain and other Republicans, she said, were evidence of “clear sexism and racism.”